Jubilee-Protocol/.github/profile/README.md

 ### Multi-Chain Strategy

-All index products deploy across multiple blockchains—starting with **zkSync Era** (our native home) and **Base** (for deep liquidity access).
+All index products deploy across multiple blockchains—**zkSync Era**, **Base**, and **Solana**.
 Each deployment operates independently with optimized rebalancing for its ecosystem, maximizing accessibility and capital efficiency.

 ---